When Smaller is Better

 Nobody wants to be another face in the crowd.
 When you travel with a small group, you have a much more personal relationship with your guide.
 Your tour leader gets to know you and can more easily accommodate individual needs as you go.
 Have a special diet?
 No problem.
 Need help translating or bargaining?
 Sure thing.
 Want more information on an attraction?
 Happy to help.

 One of the best things about traveling with a small group vs. on your own is the ability to share it with like-minded people who often become lifelong friends.
-Whether you’re exploring the Costa Rican rainforest with VBT, spotting the Big Five in Africa with Country Walkers, or witnessing the sunrise across the vineyards in Chile’s wine country, there’s a special camaraderie that develops with people who have chosen the same itinerary.
+Whether you’re exploring the Andean Peaks with VBT Bicycling Vacations, trekking through the natural beauty of New Zealand with Country Walkers, or witnessing the sunrise across the vineyards in Chile’s wine country, there’s a special camaraderie that develops with people who have chosen the same itinerary.
 And there’s nothing like experiencing a physical activity together — from biking the Tuscan hills to hiking Glacier National Park — to really bond with someone.

 Plus, you gain unique perspectives from guests with varied backgrounds — perhaps insight into a work of art from a museum curator or special knowledge from a history professor.
 You might even pick up a tip or two, such as photography from a semi-pro or advice on the best travel gear.

 Great for Solos

 Small-group travel is perfect for single travelers.
 Not only does it provide ready-made travel companions with similar interests to share the experience, but it also minimizes any sense of loneliness.
 You never have to eat alone at a restaurant or sit by yourself at a pub.
 And for single women, in particular, it offers the comfort and security of being in a group.

 Some tour companies make an effort to attract singles by offering a low single-room supplement for solo tours and even waiving single supplements on popular tours.